-Inflammation is the cause of aging, so how can we stay younger for longer?
+Inflammation is the cause of ageing, so how can we stay younger for longer?

 Unlike acute inflammation, which is a lifesaving response that can last for seconds or days.
 Chronic inflammation is like a bushfire that burns for long periods of time, slowly and steadily destroying tissue and creating disease.